miguelmartin75/anax/README.md

 Either of these methods should work.
 Please note for the second method, you must have a search path to the `include/` directory.

-### **NOTE**
+### **NOTES**
 >
-> It is worth mentioning that I do have an Xcode project (since I develop with a Mac) within the repo at this current time of Version 0.2, you could use that.
+> 1. It is worth mentioning that I do have an Xcode project (since I develop with a Mac) within the repo at this current time of Version 0.2, you could use that.
 However I must mention that build settings may not work.
 If it doesn't check the build settings and look at the include/library search file paths settings, and change them to the directory in which boost library is located on your machine.

-## Getting Started Guide

-TODO
+> 2. I __will__ add support for CMake, or an alternative automatic building system for this library

+### Using the library

+It is assumed that you know what an entity-system/entity-component-system.
+If you don't know what one is, I reccomend reading [this]().

+#### Entities

+#### World

 ## Get Involved